Avoid taking a 401(k) withdrawal if you can

 But a pandemic isn’t the only thing that can cause you to lose your job.
 And if you do, you’ll still have to pay for life’s necessities – housing, utilities, groceries, medical expenses and more, while still saving for retirement.

-But you can avoid the 401k withdrawal penalty, and the taxes, if you take out a loan against your retirement funds instead.
-Yet, people often make this decision without understanding the consequences of borrowing from a 401k.
+But you can avoid the 401(k) withdrawal penalty, and the taxes, if your retirement plan allows you to take out a loan against your retirement funds instead.
+Yet, people often make this decision without understanding the consequences of borrowing from a 401(k).

-Taking a 401k withdrawal is a life-changing decision because it can seriously harm your ability to achieve financial security in retirement.
-In fact, you could lose as much as half of your potential retirement savings from a single loan event.
+Taking a 401(k) withdrawal is a life-changing decision because it can seriously harm your ability to achieve financial security in retirement.

 Borrowing from your retirement account is never ideal, but life sometimes makes it unavoidable.
 For example, you might need money for medical care, to avoid eviction, to buy a car or pay for car repairs so you can drive to work.